rudrasankarg/HackForge/README.md

 # HackForge — AI-Enabled Hackathon Management Platform

 A full-stack, AI-powered hackathon management system that has been built using MERN stack.
-HackForge automates the entire event lifecycle — from intelligent participant registration to real-time bias detection and automatatic result publishing.
+HackForge automate the entire event lifecycle — from intelligent participant registration to real-time bias detection and automatatic result publishing.

 ---